yvanzhu/E2E-NLG-Huggingface/README.md

 The fine-tuned model is also avaliable under : https://huggingface.co/Yvanzhu/E2E-NLG-Bart-best/tree/main

-You can also find our another approach from scratch for this project under : https://git.tu-berlin.de/qiaw99/data-to-text-generation-for-task-oriented-dialog-systems/-/tree/tf_scratch_v0.0.0 The contributor is @qiaw99
+You can also find our another approach from scratch for this project under : https://git.tu-berlin.de/qiaw99/data-to-text-generation-for-task-oriented-dialog-systems/-/tree/tf_scratch_v0.0.0 The instruction can also be found there.
+The contributor of the model is @qiaw99